jeffsani/auto-nsc2e/README.md

 To implement this script you will need the following if you plan to implement manually and not use the init script:
 <ol type="1">
   <li>A Linux host to run the script on</li>
+  <li>ADC Build Version 12.1, 13.0, or 13.1 (It may work on older builds as well but I did not test those and they are EOL)</li>
+  <li>A Linux host to run the script on</li>
   <li>Populate adc-list.txt with the list of the ADCs that you would like to iterate through</li>
     <ol>Entries should be input per line with IP and Port in the format: X.X.X.X:NNN</ol>
     <ol>ADC IP addresses should be accessible to script host and have management enabled (specifically SSH)</ol>